 Action Bomb: A Broken Steel endgame perk, Nuclear Anomaly, turns you into one, sort of.
 When you get down to very low health, you cause a nuclear explosion, obliterating nearby enemies and healing yourself.

-Affably Evil: US President Eden is quite charismatic, polite, and has a very calming, gentle voice (read: Malcolm McDowell).
+US President (and head of the Enclave) John Henry Eden is quite charismatic, polite, and has a very calming, gentle voice (by Malcolm McDowell).
 He's also a genocidal supercomputer.

 All There in the Manual: Quite a bit of background information for the Capital Wasteland is included in the Fallout 3 Official Game Guide.